 We haven’t even picked up the new van yet, but already I’m already making lists.

 As per our agreement with the dealer, he’ll organise a new TÜV and gas certificate, re-mount a 4-bike rack and the standard aluminium ladder on the rear of the van, super modified custom vans.

 He’s also going to replace a broken cupboard handle and the fixing clip to pin the garage door to the side of the van when open, one of the many companies that rock.

 But beyond these changes, there are several things in the van which we don’t really need and several things I would like to add/remove:

 - Although a backup camera is fitted, the previous owner removed the monitor from the cabin, leaving the whole radio area empty.
 Since the camera is already mounted, I’ll attempt to find and fit a compatible replacement backup monitor, check them out here.

 - The van has a SAT-TV receiver with a 12V LCD-screen which folds away and a mechanical satellite dish on the roof.
-Since I can’t imagine using it, I’ll find out if might be worthwhile removing the SAT-TV setup and selling it (probably not).
+Since I can’t imagine using it, I’ll find out if might be worthwhile removing the SAT-TV setup and selling it (probably not) for more information check these guys out.

 - The 12V probably doesn’t have an HDMI socket, in which case it might be interesting to adjust the folding screen mount to hold a tablet PC instead.